theimowski/master-thesis/docs/section-research.md

 RESEARCH
 ========

-Previous section described how Functional Programming managed to be successfully applied in many projects.
+Previous section described how functional programming managed to be successfully applied in many projects.
-In this section focus will be laid on creating software that uses functional techniques.
+In this section focus is laid on creating software that uses functional techniques.
-For that purpose, process of developing such application will be shown.
+For that purpose, process of developing such application is shown.
-In the course of this section, multiple comparisons will be made between Object-Oriented and Functional approaches.
+In the course of this section, multiple comparisons are made between object-oriented and functional approaches.
-F# programming language will be used for implementing the sample application.
+F# programming language is used for implementing the sample application.

 Domain choice
 -------------

-Functional Programming is already present in a significant amount of areas.
+Functional programming is already present in a significant amount of areas.
 There are however fields, where it is still not widely adopted.
-One of such fields is **Web Development**.
+One of such fields is **web development**.
-Here, Object-Oriented programming seems to be a strong leader with regards to number of existing frameworks, libraries and tools as well as popularity among software engineers.
+Here, object-oriented programming seems to be a strong leader with regards to number of existing frameworks, libraries and tools as well as popularity among software engineers.
-In order to verify whether Functional Programming could potentially be applied to software from arbitrary domain, decision has been made to discover how it would fit this relatively foreign area - Web Development.
+In order to verify whether functional programming could potentially be applied to software from arbitrary domain, decision was made to discover how it would fit into this relatively foreign area of web development.

-Another reason why Web Development domain has been chosen was a will to contribute to the F# community.
+Another reason for which web development domain was chosen, was a will to contribute to the F# community.
-As the F# language is getting more and more interest, the language community is doing its best to encourage developers to give F# a try.
+In order to attract more and more attention to F# language, the language community leaded by F# organization {{{fsharpwebsite}}} is doing its best to encourage developers to give F# a try.
-On one of mailing groups there appeared a suggestion to prepare a tutorial on how to create Web applications with F#.
+On one of mailing groups there appeared a suggestion to prepare a tutorial on how to create web applications with F#.
 The tutorial would guide step by step on how to build an E-commerce website called "Music Store".
 In the "Music Store" user could browse music albums by genres, add his favorite to cart and buy.
-Apart from that, the application would show a plenty of other common aspects of Web Development, such as:
+Apart from that, the application would show a plenty of other common aspects of web development, such as:

 * Data access,
 * Create, Update, Delete operations,